 Primarily dominated by financial services, there are over 200 of The Task Force on Climate-Related Financial Disclosure (TCFD) signatories across all sectors, which account for $44 billion in average market capitalization per company.
 Coupled with the fact that financial services are one of the biggest sectors in terms of market capitalization, approximately $17 trillion, their potential impact on climate change can be far reaching.

 In the data brief that was released today, Datamaran compares the TCFD financial services signatories to other (non-financial services) sector signatories and explores how they disclose on climate change related risks in their annual financial reports.
 The brief reveals a gap between the two: the percentage of non-financial services signatories who report on climate change with high emphasis is double compared to financial services signatories.
 [Financial services make up 50% of the TCFD signatories.]

-Donato Calace, Director of Innovation at Datamaran commented:
+Donato Calace, VP of Accounts and Innovation at Datamaran, commented: